0x000dea7c/invaders/README.md

 - entities attrs defined in text files so you don't need to recompile the game (although it takes 3s to compile 10k lines atm, could be reduced)

-Note 2: of course this is bloated because few months ago was writing hello world programs in C++
+Note 2: of course this is bloated because few months ago was writing hello world programs in C++ Note 3: won't be updating this code anymore, the plan is to continue with 3D and keep improving.
+Note 4: please don't take this codebase as a reference because it's not the best (to say the least).

+# Instructions

+The game doesn't have an end.
+It's about how many points you can get before you die 3 times.

+When you die, your scoreboard gets saved in a file called "scoreboard.dat", which holds the best 5 scores you got overall.

+You can move with arrow keys and shoot with spacebar (you can hold it and fire forever).

+There are different types of aliens, each one gives different amount of points:

+- Yellow: 50
+- Beige: 100
+- Green: 100
+- Pink: 200
+- Blue: 200
+- UFO: 600
+- Crashed UFO (called ROSWELL in code): 800

+You can look them up at invaders_sim.cpp -> SimulationManager::increasePlayerPoints.

+Some aliens fire more frequently than others.
+UFO doesn't fire at all, just crosses the screen.
+Crashed UFO doesn't fire but if it touches you it explodes and kills you.
+Levels are randomly generated every time they're loaded.

 # Compilation